mmuneeeb/personal-library/README.md

 # Personal Library

-This is my solution for the library project for quality assurance module from freecodecamp.org
+This is my solution for the personal library project for Quality Assurace module on freecodecamp.org